Juan-Salafranca/Project-Dna/README.md

 ## License
 This project is open-source and released under the [MIT License](./LICENSE.txt).

+## Sources
+This project used different science papers to achieve its goal and determine properties of proteins.
+These sources can be found in the document: [Sources](./SOURCES.md).

 ## Contact
 For any questions or issues, please contact juan.salafrancamartinez@epfl.ch or marie.vanrossum@epfl.ch